vishvAsa/AgamaH_shaivaH/trikam/pratyabhijJNA-hRdayam/srotaH/jayadeva-siMhaH.md

 8. Upanisat-up-ni-sad (sit) i.e. sitting down near to or sitting down at the fect of another (i.c., the teacher) to listen to his words.
 It, therefore, has come to mean "rahasya' or secret knowledge obtained in this manner.
 It is equivalent to secret or esoteric doctrine.
 The word has also been inter preted by Sankara as "destruction (of ignorance) by reveal ing the knowledge of the supreme spirit'.
 Here the word has been used in the sense of 'secret or esoteric doctrine'.

 • 9.
 Samkara-'Sam Karoti iti Samkarah' one who brings about happiness and welfare is Sarkara.
 This is another name of Siva.
-Samkaropanial, therefore, means the esoteric doctrine pertaining to Sarnkara or Siva i.e., the esoteric system known as Saiva philosophy.
+Samkaropanial, therefore, means the esoteric doctrine pertaining to Sarnkara or Siva i.e., the esoteric system known as Śaiva philosophy.

 10. Samsara-Samsarati it sansärah i.c., that which is always on the move';that which is continuous "pro-cess'.
 The word 'world' or universe' can hardly do justice to this idea.
 Etymologically the word "samudra' also means 'wander ing through' (a succession of states) of the jioa or the individual soul.
 It is in this sense that 'sowadra' is called "pia" or poison here.
 It is not the world a world which is poison, but the "wandering through of the jiva as a being disintegrated from Reality, cut off from his Innermost Centre, which is poison.
 'Visa' is derived from the root "pija' of the third conjugation (weer). meaning 'to pervade', hence anything actively pernicious i.c., poison.
 The root vis' in the fourth conjugation (